Altai Mountains: History

-The Altai mountains have retained a remarkably stable climate changing little since the last ice age.
+The Altai mountains have retained a remarkably stable climate, changing little since the last ice age.
 In addition the mix of mammals has remained largely the same, with a few exceptions such as extinct mammoths, making it one of the few places on earth to retain an ice age fauna.

 The Altai mountains were home to the Denisovan branch of hominids who were contemporaries of Neanderthals and of Homo sapiens (modern humans), descended from Hominids who reached Asia earlier than modern humans.
 The Denisova hominin, dated to 40,000 years ago, was discovered in the Denisova Cave of the Altai mountains in southern Siberia in 2008.
 Knowledge of the Denisovan humans derives primarily from DNA evidence and artifacts, as no complete skeletons have yet been recovered.
 DNA evidence has been unusually well preserved because of the low average temperature in the Denisova caves.
 Neanderthal bones and tools made by Homo sapiens have also been found in the Denisova Cave, making it the only place in the world where all three hominids are known to have lived.

 A dog-like canid from 33,000 years ago was found in the Razboinichya Cave.
 DNA analysis published in 2013 affirmed that it was more closely related to modern dogs than to wolves.

+The Afanasievans are considered as the earliest herders of East Asia, who were instrumental in the establishment of the long tradition of pastoralism in Mongolia.
+The Afanasevan population was descended from people who migrated c.
+3700–3300 BCE across the Eurasian Steppe from the pre-Yamnaya Repin culture of the Don-Volga region.
+In the Altai Mountains and to the southeast, Afanasievans seem to have coexisted with the early period of the Chemurchek culture for some time.
+The Afanasevo culture was replaced by the second wave of Indo-European migrations from the Andronovo culture during late Bronze Age and early Iron Age.
+Numerous Eastern Scythian remains have been found in an excellent state of preservation in the Altai mountains, with soft tissues such as skin and hair preserved.